openwdl/learn-wdl/1_cookbook-outline.md

 ## Other important areas

 - Understanding cromwell (implementation modes) and WDL
-- Finding and using well-crafted Docker containers with bioninformatics tools in WDL pipelines
+- Finding and using well-crafted Docker container mages which include common bioninformatics tools (for use in WDL pipelines)
-- Creating your own Docker containers for bioinformatics scripts or tools
+- Creating your own Docker containers for bioinformatics scripts or tools - best practices
+  - for example, do NOT include sample data in container definition, refer to a public cloud bucket location or mount an external volume
 - Future of WDL, contributing to OpenWDL
 - Finding and using appropriately-sized sample datasets for learning